 This also includes contacting you about those services.
 For example, we may contact you by email or SMS message to let you know about significant changes to the services you have signed up for.

 Other products and services for the prevention and detection of fraud and other crime

 We will use your personal data in other products and services which are designed to help prevent and detect fraud and other crime.
 In particular:

 - As part of the services, information is shared with police forces and other law enforcement agencies, as well as some private organisations.
 In each case, the purpose for which the information is shared is in order to help prevent and detect fraud, theft and other crime relating to our users and their property, or to reunite our users with their property.

-- Personal data may also be included in other crime prevention and detection services offered by TU UK, particularly in relation to fraud and identity verification.
+- Personal data may also be included in other crime prevention and detection services offered by Recipero Ltd, particularly in relation to fraud and identity verification.